vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 4. After the vib signing has successfully finished, you will receive a confirmation email.
 Go to the deliverables link mentioned in the email and download the signed offline bundle.
 Offline bundle will be a zip file something like	```vDVS_driver-0.18-offline_bundle-7032243.zip```.
 From the offline bundle, extract the signed VIB.
 5. Head to [Bintray](https://bintray.com/vmware/product/vDVS/view) to publish signed VIB as well as offline bundle
-6. Push VDVS & vFile managed plugin to docker store and windows plugin to bintray
+6. Push VDVS & VSSD managed plugin to docker store and windows plugin to bintray
 7. Add ```Downloads``` section with direct links; take [Release 0.13](https://github.com/vmware/vsphere-storage-for-docker/releases/tag/0.13) as the reference

 ### Publish VDVS managed plugin to Docker Store